Transport

 The CAREC region is at the heart of the rapidly growing and integrating Eurasian continent.
 CAREC countries are working together to improve the region’s transport infrastructure and reduce the cost of trade across regions.

-The CAREC program will continue to provide a communication and coordination platform for the CAREC DMCs and development partners to present and discuss new projects and transport initiatives.
-This will enable DMCs to align their priorities with each other and build a well-connected transport network, regulations, and operational practices.
+The CAREC program will continue to provide a communication and coordination platform for the CAREC countries and development partners to present and discuss new projects and transport initiatives.
+This will enable the countries to align their priorities with each other and achieve the MTR recommendations.

 View Transport Sector Progress Report and Work Plan (April 2024 – May 2025): English | РУССКИЙ